-In November of 1981, International Business Machines Corporation (IBM) introduced the first IBM Personal Computer (PC).
+International Business Machines Corporation (IBM) introduced the first IBM Personal Computer (PC).
 Apple restricted people from making parts or writing programs for the Apple computer to protect its investment, but IBM allowed anyone to make parts or write programs for their PC.
 Of course, the PC was successful as the most popular computer, but unsuccessful as a for-profit product, since the entire world began competing with IBM overnight.
 IBM eventually stopped production of the PC, but it set the world standard for today's small office computers.
-Today, IBM is an industry leader in developing high quality Linux based business systems.
+More information on the history of the IBM PC can be read from the Wikipedia athttp://en.wikipedia.org/wiki/IBM_Personal_Computer.
+Today, IBM is an industry leader in developing high quality Linux based business systems, from tiny laptop computers to very large main frames.